Dilworth, Minnesota: Employers

+According to the City's 2010 Comprehensive Annual Financial Report, the employers in the city are:

 Transportation

 Dilworth is connected to Moorhead and Fargo with the public transit provider MATBUS.

 U.S. Route 10 (more commonly called Highway 10) serves as a main roadway in the city.
 Interstate 94 is nearby, connected to U.S. 10 by Minnesota State Highway 336.

+Amtrak’s Empire Builder, which operates between Seattle/Portland and Chicago, passes through the town on BNSF tracks, but makes no stop.
+The nearest station is located in Fargo, 4 mi to the west.